-HE Washing Machines
+HE or Regular Washing Machines

-To prevent this problem:
+To prevent odor:*

 - Clean the filter.
 The filter can be partially plugged to slow the drain of water to cause problems.